techiediaries/techiediaries/_posts/2020/react/2019-04-4-react-bootstrap.md

   }
 ```

+> Note: You can also use [Axios with React](https://www.techiediaries.com/react-axios/) to fetch data from servers.

 ### Bootstrap Navigation Bar

 `reactstrap` provides a Navbar component which represents a responsive Bootstrap 4 navigation bar component.